 Chances are if you’re using a recruiter they will ask you what your salary expectations are at the beginning of the process.
 It helps the recruiter navigate the landscape to find the best fit for you.
 With that in mind, you should be entering the recruitment process with an idea of what you should/want to be paid.
 Know the market range by talking to your network and online research, Glassdoor can be pretty helpful.
 Just always remember, range not rate!

 Once you’ve been offered a salary take the time to reflect on it.
 While declining the offer might be the right thing to do, jumping the gun with a firm “no!” is rude.
 Beyond that, not rushing gives you time to consider the other elements of the job.
 Does the company have a strong company culture?
 Maybe that is more important for you than a bit more money.
 It’s all about looking at the bigger picture.

 Don’t Forget Benefits

 It’s not all about salary.
 If after the salary negotiation is over you’re not that happy with the outcome, try and leverage with a few perks.
 It might be a discounted gym membership or working from home twice a month.
 Find what would make your work-life happiness and ask for it.
 After all, job benefits are often more important than your salary.

 It’s all about the P’s

-If you remember anything for this blog post it should be the two P’s, patients and persistence.
+If you remember anything for this blog post it should be the two P’s, patience and persistence.
 The salary negotiation process can be long so buckle up.
 Don’t let a rejected offer deter you from persisting with your counteroffer.
 Keep trying until you find a comfortable balance!